Research ReportPublished February 2026Updated June 26, 2026v1.7

 1.3

-Added: Regulatory urgency heatmap (2026–2027), governance artifact lifecycle visual, compliance readiness checklist (19 controls), frontier AI developer safety dashboard, definition divergence table (cross-jurisdiction), incident response integration flowchart, research methodology dashboard, source quality breakdown.
-Expanded FAQ to 15 questions targeting high-intent long-tail queries.
+Added: Regulatory urgency heatmap (2026–2027), governance artifact lifecycle visual, compliance readiness checklist (19 controls), frontier AI developer safety dashboard, definition divergence table (cross-jurisdiction), incident response integration flowchart, research methodology dashboard, and source quality breakdown.
+Expanded FAQ to 15 practical research questions.
 Added 11 new data sources (total: 39 curated).
-Enhanced LLMO extraction with expanded entity architecture.
+Strengthened entity structure for research reuse.

 1.2